Save Big on Mattresses and Furniture With These Labor Day Promotions

 Labor Day weekend is almost upon us and we're already seeing a ton of great Labor Day deals from retailers across the board.
 That means you don't need to wait for the upcoming long weekend to snag a great mattress deal or upgrade some aging furniture in your home with hundreds of promotions already live.
 Here are a few of the best that you need to take a look at right now.

-Right now you can snag a king mattress for the price of a queen or a queen mattress for the price of a twin at Mattress Firm with savings up to $700.
+Right now you can snag a king mattress for the price of a queen, or a queen mattress for the price of a twin at Mattress Firm with savings of as much as $700.
 You'll also get a free adjustable base (worth $499) thrown in at no extra cost with qualifying purchases.

 Purple is taking up to $300 off mattress purchases this Labor Day and throwing in up to $300 in additional free gifts.
 You can also save up to $500 on the Ascent adjustable base.
-Sign up for the Purple newsletter for a further $50 in savings, too.
+Sign up for the Purple newsletter for an additional $50 in savings, too.

 Shop the clearance sale at Overstock the Labor Day and you'll find deep discounts on a wide range of mattresses and bedding with free shipping.